HexHive/OSTEP-slides/13-segmentation.md

 # Virtualization

+Goal: isolate processes (and their faults) from each other.

+. . .

-* Virtualization enables isolation, but isolation requires separation.
+Virtualization enables isolation, but isolation requires separation.
 A process must be prohibited to access memory/registers of another process.

 * Step 1: Virtual CPU provides illusion of private CPU registers (mechanisms and policy)
 * Step 2: Virtual RAM provides illusion of  private memory

 ---